mbali17/SampleJeeApplication/README.md

-# javapractice
+# TODO APP
-This repo is used for building web application helping user to list, Add or remove TODO items.
+This a TODO tracker application allowing user's to register, login and maintain there list of TODO items.
+The main idea is to learn building JEE application using maven,Tomcat and J2EE technologies(servlets,JSP)